 (1 row)

-Also, the second transaction inserts data into the same table but also stays uncommitted.
-The ID of this transaction is 5062311
+The second transaction also inserts data into the same table but remains uncommitted.
+The transaction ID is 5062311

 .